HAJITH-M/WEATHER-APP---React-Vite/README.md

 - Step-by-Step Procedure to Retrieve Weather Data using OpenWeatherMap API

-**1. Sign Up for an API Key:
+1. Sign Up for an API Key:

-**
-Before using the OpenWeatherMap API, you need to sign up on their website to get an API key.
-Go to the OpenWeatherMap website (https://openweathermap.org/) and create an account if you don't have one already.
+Before proceeding, ensure you have signed up for an account on the OpenWeatherMap website (https://openweathermap.org/).
+If you haven't already done so, create an account and log in.

-After logging in, navigate to the API Keys section and generate a new API key.
-Keep this key secure as it will be used to authenticate your requests.
+Once logged in, navigate to the API Keys section of your account dashboard.
+Here, you'll be able to generate a new API key.
+Click on the "Generate" or "Create API Key" button to obtain your unique API key.
+Ensure you keep this key secure as it will be used to authenticate your requests.

-**2. Construct the API Request URL:
+2. Construct the API Request URL:

-**
-The API endpoint for fetching weather data is https://api.openweathermap.org/data/2.5/weather.
-Replace ${city} in the URL with the name of the city for which you want to retrieve weather data.
-For example, if you want to get weather data for London, the URL will be https://api.openweathermap.org/data/2.5/weather?q=London.
-Replace ${apikey} with the API key you obtained in step 1.
-So, the complete URL will look like: https://api.openweathermap.org/data/2.5/weather?q=London&appid=YOUR_API_KEY.
+After obtaining your API key, create a file named .env in the root directory of your project.
+This file will store sensitive information like your API key.

+Inside the .env file, define a variable to hold your API key.
+For example:

+--> API_KEY=your_api_key_here

+In your code, you can access this API key by using environment variables, depending on the programming language or framework you are using.